 When using oil for frying, you need to have your oil temperature dialed in pretty well.

 Without a candy or fat thermometer, this can be challenging.
-There is, however, a pretty good way to test the temperature of you oil, to within around ten degrees Fahrenheit or five degree Celsius, using nothing more than an ordinary piece of white bread.
+There is, however, a pretty good way to test the temperature of your oil to within around ten degrees Fahrenheit or five degree Celsius, using nothing more than an ordinary piece of white bread.

 Now, you will need to start your oil out near the appropriate burner setting for your target temperature.
 The most common deep-frying temperatures are from 350°F (178°C) to 375°F (190°C).
-For that, you generally want to set your burner to medium-high heat to high.
+For that, you generally want to set your burner to medium-high heat or too high.

 How to Test Cooking Oil Temperature With White Bread

 You will need a timer and a piece of white bread.
 A slice of sandwich bread will do, especially older bread.
 Cut out several pieces of bread from the center of the slice, avoiding the crust.
 Have them ready while you are heating up your oil, along with a kitchen timer or stopwatch, etc.

 Chances are you will be cooking at a moderate frying temperature, so start your oil over medium heat and allow it to heat for a few minutes.